Photo from Unsplash

 Morning

-Look upward to your heavenly Father, and behold Him pure and holy.
-Do you know that you are one day to be like Him?
-Will you easily be conformed to His image?
-Do you not require much refining in the furnace of affliction to purify you?
-Will it be an easy thing to get rid of your corruptions, and make you as perfect as your heavenly Father is perfect?
+Look up to your heavenly Father and behold His purity and holiness.
+Do you realize that you are destined to be like Him one day?
+Do you think this transformation will come easily?
+Don’t you need refining in the furnace of affliction to purify you?
+Will it be simple to rid yourself of your corrupt nature and become as perfect as your heavenly Father?

-Next, Christian, turn your eye downward.
-Do you know what foes you have beneath your feet?
-You were once a servant of Satan and no king will willingly lose his subjects.
-Do you think that Satan will let you alone?
-No, he will be always at you, for he “goes about like a roaring lion, seeking whom he may devour.”
-Expect trouble, therefore, Christian, when you look beneath you.
+Now, Christian, look downward.
+Do you know the enemies you have beneath your feet?
+You were once a servant of Satan, and no king will willingly lose his subjects.
+Do you think Satan will leave you alone?
+Certainly not—he prowls “like a roaring lion, seeking whom he may devour.”
+So expect trouble, Christian, as you look beneath you.

-Then look around you.
+Then, look around you.
 Where are you?
-You are in an enemy’s country, a stranger and a sojourner.
+You are in enemy territory, a stranger and pilgrim in this world.
 The world is not your friend.
-If it is—then you are not God’s friend, for he who is the friend of the world—is the enemy of God.
-Be assured that you shall find foe-men everywhere.
-When you sleep, contemplate that you are resting on the battlefield; when you walk, suspect an ambush in every hedge.
-As mosquitoes are said to bite strangers more than natives, so will the trials of earth be sharpest to you.
+If it is, then you are not God’s friend, for “anyone who chooses to be a friend of the world becomes an enemy of God.”
+Be assured, you will find enemies everywhere.
+When you sleep, know that you rest on a battlefield; when you walk, expect ambushes behind every hedge.
+Just as mosquitoes bite strangers more than natives, the trials of this world will sting you sharply.

-Lastly, look within you, into your own heart and observe what is there.
-SIN and SELF are still within!
-Ah! if you had no devil to tempt you, no enemies to fight you, and no world to ensnare you, you would still find in yourself evil enough to be a sore trouble to you, for “the heart is deceitful above all things and desperately wicked.”
+Lastly, look within your own heart.
+What do you see there?
+Sin and self still reside within you!
+Even if you had no devil to tempt you, no enemies to fight, and no world to entangle you, you would still find enough evil within yourself to cause you trouble, for “the heart is deceitful above all things and beyond cure.”

-Expect trouble then but despond not on account of it, for God is with you to help and to strengthen you.
-He has said, “I will be with you in trouble; I will deliver you and honor you.”
+So expect trouble—but don’t despair because of it.
+God is with you to help and strengthen you.
+He has promised, “I will be with you in trouble; I will deliver you and honor you.”

 Evening

-Covenant blessings are not meant to be looked at only but to be appropriated.
-Even our Lord Jesus is given to us for our present use.
-Believer, you do not make use of Christ—as you ought to do.
-When you are in trouble, why do you not tell Him all your grief?
-Has He not a sympathizing heart, and can He not comfort and relieve you?
-But no—you are going about to all your friends—except your best Friend, and telling your tale everywhere, except into the bosom of your Lord.
+Covenant blessings are not meant to be admired from afar—they are meant to be used and enjoyed.
+Even our Lord Jesus is given to us for practical, present help.
+Believer, you are not making use of Christ as you ought.
+When you’re in trouble, why don’t you tell Him all your grief?
+Doesn’t He have a compassionate heart, ready to comfort and relieve you?
+Yet instead, you go to all your friends except your best Friend, pouring out your troubles everywhere except into the bosom of your Lord.

-Are you burdened with this day’s sins?
-Here is a fountain filled with blood—use it, saint, use it!
-Has a sense of guilt returned upon you?
-The pardoning grace of Jesus may be used again and again.
-Come to Him at once for cleansing!
-Do you deplore your weakness?
-He is your strength—why not lean upon Him?
-Do you feel naked?
-Come here, soul—put on the robe of Jesus’ righteousness.
-Do not stand looking at it but wear it.
-Strip off your own righteousness, and your own fears too—put on the fair white linen, for it was meant to wear.
+Are you weighed down by today’s sins?
+There’s a fountain filled with blood—use it, saint, use it!
+Has the sense of guilt returned to haunt you?
+The pardoning grace of Jesus is available again and again.
+Come to Him immediately for cleansing!
+Do you feel weak?
+He is your strength—why not lean on Him?
+Do you feel exposed?
+Come, soul, put on the robe of Christ’s righteousness.
+Don’t just look at it—wear it!
+Strip off your own self-righteousness and fears and clothe yourself in His pure, white linen, for it was made for you to wear.

 Morning and Evening - May 3